bronnie313/airline-booking-system/README.md

  ### Install

-Install this project with: ` cd health-club  `
-` gem install `
+Install this project with: ` cd airline-booking-system  ` ` gem install `

 <!--